 We have, so far, talked mainly about theory.
 Theory is an essential part of any field of science.
-It's where we articulate our understanding of the world in the form of statements, models, hypotheses -- all of which make predictions which embody our conception of reality as it stands currently.
-In most mature sciences, this theory often takes the form of mathematics, in part because math goes some way towards resolving ambiguities and gaining precision.
+It is where we articulate our understanding of the world in the form of statements, models, hypotheses-all of which make predictions that embody our conception of reality as it stands currently.
+In most mature sciences, this theory often takes the form of mathematics, in part because math goes some way toward resolving ambiguities and gaining precision.
 This has become increasingly true in biology, exemplified by David Queller and Martin Nowak's work described above.

 But theory is only one side of the scientific coin.
 The other side is empirics, where the predictions from theory are tested.
 Empirical work can be done in the field, in the lab, or through comparative work.
-Many subfields of biology have, historically, converged on a 'model-organism' - an organism that possesses certain traits that lend itself to being studied either in the lab or the field.
-In genetics, the fruit fly is a good example, used widely because it is easy to keep alive in the lab, and breeds quickly.
+Many subfields of biology have, historically, converged on a "model-organism"-an organism that possesses certain traits that lend itself to being studied either in the lab or the field.
+In genetics, the fruit fly is a good example, used widely because it is easy to keep alive in the lab and breeds quickly.
 If researchers are lucky, they find the perfect organism for studying the specific problem they are interested in.

-In the field of social evolution, one would be hard pressed to give this mantle to anyone other than the "social amoeba".
-The "social amoeba" usually refers to Dictyostelium discoideum, or other members of Dictyostelium, a family of slime moulds.

-In the case of Dicty, it as though the skies open up and delivered social biologists a model organism on a platter.
-And Joan Strassmann and David Queller, of Washington University, Saint Louis, have spent the last decade exploiting this opportunity with ingenious experiments.
+In the field of social evolution, one would be hard pressed to give this mantle to anything other than the "social amoeba."
+Social amoeba usually refers to Dictyostelium discoideum, or other members of Dictyostelium, a family of slime molds.
+In the case of Dicty, it is as though the skies opened and delivered to social biologists a model organism on a platter.
+And Joan Strassmann and David Queller, of Washington University, St. Louis, have spent the last decade exploiting this opportunity with ingenious experiments.

-A pseudo-organism
+A Pseudo-Organism

 One of the claims of kin selection theory is that it can explain both the origin of multicellularity and certain common features of multicellular organisms.

 Multicellularity is an example of extreme cooperation.
-The cells in your body, the distant descendants of one free-living, single-celled organisms, are now so integrated they appear mere parts of a larger individual.
-They divide up labour, specializing in different tasks, and exhibit total sacrifice; the vast majority of cells in your body don't reproduce from one generation to the next.
+The cells in your body, the distant descendants of once free-living, single-celled organisms, are now so integrated they appear mere parts of a larger individual.
+They divide up labor, specializing in different tasks, and exhibit total sacrifice; the vast majority of cells in your body don't reproduce from one generation to the next.
 They sacrifice themselves for the few germ-line cells that do.

 The prediction of kin selection theory is that this cooperation is explained by the extremely high relatedness between the cells in a multicellular body.
-In you or I, the cells in our body our clonal.
+In you or me, the cells in our body are clonal.
 Therefore, they should be indifferent to whether they reproduce or another cell in the body reproduces, as they share the exact same genes.
 Conflict of interest is absent.
-Further, kin selection theory predicts that this is why most multicellular organisms start life as a single cell - e.g. the zygote - because doing so results in a fully clonal organism.
+Further, kin selection theory predicts that this is why most multicellular organisms start life as a single cell-e.g., the zygote.
+It is because doing so results in a fully clonal organism.

-This is a really neat prediction - but one that is nearly impossible to test.
-The reason is that nearly all multicellular organisms are started with a single cell.
-It would be nice to compare, for example, between multicellular organisms that were started with one cell (clonal relatedness), two cells, (slightly less than clonal), etc., and see whether the less clonal organisms had more evidence of cheating, conflict, selfishness, and so on.
+This is a neat prediction-but one that is nearly impossible to test.
+The reason is that nearly all multicellular organisms start with a single cell.
+It would be nice to compare, for example, multicellular organisms that start with one cell (clonal relatedness), two cells, (slightly less than clonal), etc., and see whether among the less clonal organisms there is more evidence of cheating, conflict, selfishness, and so on.